-A casual interview gives an interviewer the opportunity to get to know you, but it also gives you an opportunity to learn more about the company.
+A casual interview allows an interviewer to get to know you, but it also allows you to learn more about the company.
 Listen carefully to what the interviewer tells you about the role and the business.
 Use active listening techniques to ensure you understand what the interviewer says.
 Ask questions to clarify information and learn more.
 The information you learn during a relaxed interview could help you answer questions during the formal interview that is hopefully to come.

 Ask what happens next

-As your interview draws to a close, ask your interviewer about the next steps of the recruitment process.
-There may be a formal interview next, an aptitude or technical test or the company may have enough information to make their final decision.
+As your interview draws close, ask your interviewer about the next steps of the recruitment process.
+There may be a formal interview; next, an aptitude or technical test or the company may have enough information to make their final decision.
 The interviewer should also tell you when you might expect to hear if you have progressed in the process.
-This information can help you decide when it's appropriate to follow up with the interviewer.
+This information can help you decide when to follow up with the interviewer.

 Offer to pay